gillesdegottex/percivaltts/README.md

 A batch has a shape: [size, length, features_dim].
 Because Theano/Lasagne needs a "channel" dimension (as in pictures), batches' shape often become temporarily [size, 1, length, features_dim] so that the last two dimensions define a picture of size [length, features_dim].

+### Results Reproducibility

+The seed of the random number generator is forced by default.
+In order to have non-deterministic runs, comment the line '''np.random.seed(123)''' in utils.py

+When the seed is forced, and using the CPU, all training runs are supposed to output the exact same numerical results for all models.
+When using the GPU, training a model based on Fully-Connected layers or Recurrent layers should also output the exact same numerical results.
+However, when using the GPU and 2D Convolutional layers, the results will differ (c.f.
+[Lasagne thread](https://github.com/Lasagne/Lasagne/issues/6) ).

 ### Notes
 There is currrently no post-processing of the generated spectral amplitudes before the waveform synthesis.